 Process – Complaints may be submitted to any Kink-Collective administrator (or their representative) at any time by email.
 Please include all relevant information including time, place, involved parties, witnesses, type of offense, willingness to discuss with accused, and any evidence (photos, chat logs, witnesses, etc.) that exist.

 Administrator Assessment – All complaints will be assessed by an administrator for credibility, severity, and evidentiary backing prior to taking any actions.
-All determinations of credibility will bear in mind that those victims of trauma often have difficulty accurately recalling details of their experiences, but also that abusers often claim to be abused in an effort to isolate their victims.
+All determinations of credibility will bear in mind that those making the accusation often have difficulty accurately recalling details of their experiences, but also that accused often claims to be abused in an effort to isolate their victims.
 If an administrator has questions or requires support for a complaint they will privately contact the submitter before taking any actions or making any determinations.
 All discussions with a complaint submitter shall be held with respect and compassion.

 No Penalty – members are encouraged to inform the community about all behavior that could present a danger to the community.
 Unless a person is found to be abusing the process, there is never a penalty for making a complaint, even if no action is taken or the complaint is deemed trivial.
 All reports, regardless of the administrator’s assessment, will be taken seriously and recorded.

 Privacy – all complaints will be kept private unless the submitter consents to a public release.
-All victims of harassment, predatory behavior, or abuse may publicly inform the community of any dangerous behavior.
-However, that decision is entirely in the hands of the victim and the victim’s decision will be respected at all times.
+Those making accusations of harassment, predatory behavior, or abuse may publicly inform the community of any dangerous behavior.
+However, that decision is entirely in the hands of the accuser and their decision will be respected.

-Non-exclusive Remedy – this policy is meant to provide an option to victims of harassment, predatory behavior, or abuse who desire community support.
-All victims are encouraged to, instead of or in addition to this procedure, use their own judgment about whether to publicly name their harasser/abuser or pursue legal options.
+Non-exclusive Remedy – this policy is meant to provide an option to report harassment, predatory behavior, or abuse for those looking for community support.
+All persons are encouraged to speak about , instead of or in addition to this procedure, and use their own judgment about whether to publicly name the subject of the complaint or pursue legal options.

 Mediation Option – Rather than go through the complaint process, any submitter may instead, at the submitter’s option, be referred to mediation.
 A neutral mediator will be sought by the Administrators to help amicably resolve the situation.
 All parties will retain the option to file a complaint if mediation is unsuccessful.